gjpelletier/MLRegression/README.md

-# MLRegression - Tools for Machine Learning Regression
+# MLRegression - Tools for Machine Learning Regression in Python

 The MLRegression module includes the following main functions to facilitate the use of sklearn and statsmodels solvers: